littlstar/ls-psvr-encoder/README.md

 # ls-psvr-encoder

-A simple command line tool to encode your 180 and 360 videos for sideloading with Littlstar's VR Cinema app for PSVR.
+A simple command line tool to encode your 180, 360, and fixed-frame videos for sideloading with Littlstar's VR Cinema apps.

 ## Dependencies